nhaar/clubpenguinisland-igt/README.md

 # Features

 The in-game timer is displayed on the screen.
 You can change the timer settings by opening the game's offline mode menu, which explains in detail what each settings does.
-The timer uses in-game time (frame count), except for when you close the game in which it will calculate the time spent with the game closed (real time), the final result will be a mix of the game time (which means lag will not influence the time in-game) and real time.
+The timer runs a timer that stopts at each loading screen, and also saves the time between instances.

 ## Splits